ericaknows/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

 3. Search for the "Live Server" extension, which should have over 48 million installations.
 4. Click on the "Install" button to install the extension.
 5. Ensure the "Go Live" button appears in the VSCode status bar.

+### Instructions to install the Better Comments extension in VSCode

+1. Launch the VSCode application.
+2. Open the "Extensions" sidebar by pressing `Shift + Control + X`.
+3. Search for the "Better Comments" extension, which should have over 7 million installations.
+4. Click on the "Install" button to install the extension.

+### Instructions to install the W3C Web Validator extension in VSCode

+1. Launch the VSCode application.
+2. Open the "Extensions" sidebar by pressing `Shift + Control + X`.
+3. Search for the "W3C Web Validator" extension, which should have over 179,000 installations.
+4. Click on the "Install" button to install the extension.

+### Instructions to install the Error Lens extension in VSCode

+1. Launch the VSCode application.
+2. Open the "Extensions" sidebar by pressing `Shift + Control + X`.
+3. Search for the "Error Lens" extension, which should have over 5 million installations.
+4. Click on the "Install" button to install the extension.

 ### Instructions to install the Prettier extension in VSCode